TroldmandThomas/fMRIpipe/README.md

 Note that the option assumes one based indexing is used, this is to adhere to the MATLAB array indexing convention.

-It is also possible to provide multiple matrices in one go, and to provide a list of thresholds rather than a range (start:end:stride) notation.
+It is also possible to provide multiple matrices in one go, and to provide a list of thresholds rather than a range (start\:end\:stride) notation.
 This could be typed as:

 >python3.6 entry.py numpy -mat [resultsROI_Condition001_Subject001.mat,resultsROI_Condition001_Subject001.mat] -id NumPy_test/numpygroup.csv -thr [0.10,0.12,0.14,0.16,0.18,0.20]